To read Part One, please click here.

 “Oh dear, oh dear, oh dear!” cried Josephine.

-Mrs. Axton closed her eyes, letting herself succumb to the Vivaldi and the sun on her back.
+Then Mrs. Axton shut her eyes, succumbing to the music and the afternoon sun.